-Riaan Manser is The epitome of courage and determination, Riaan Manser has re-written the definition of tenacity over the past ten years.
+Riaan Manser is the epitome of courage and determination, he has re-written the definition of tenacity over the past 20 years.

 Riaan rose to prominence by becoming the first person to cycle around the perimeter of Africa.
 For over two years, alone and unaided, Riaan pedalled a staggering 37 000 km’s through 34 different countries, some of which rank as the most dangerous countries in the world.

-To add to his achievements, Riaan Manser – Motivation climbed Mount Kilimanjaro and descended to Lake Assal, the highest and lowest points on the continent.
+To add to his achievements, Riaan Manser climbed Mount Kilimanjaro and descended to Lake Assal, the highest and lowest points on the continent.

 On seeing Riaan’s story on television, Nelson Mandela personally requested a meeting with Riaan, saying it was: “a performance that will inspire the youth of the continent”.